Terry McAuliffe: Law enforcement

 In 2021, according to PolitiFact, McAuliffe made a "full flop" on qualified immunity, initially supporting its repeal when attempting to win the support of Democrats in the primary before reversing course in the general election.

 LGBT rights

-McAuliffe supports same-sex marriage.
+McAuliffe supports transgender rights and same-sex marriage.
 He supported the United States Supreme Court rulings in United States v.
 Windsor (2013) (holding the Defense of Marriage Act unconstitutional) and Obergefell v.
 Hodges (2015) (recognizing the right of same-sex couples to marry as a fundamental constitutional right).

 While running for governor in 2013, McAuliffe declared his support for same-sex marriage, becoming the first candidate to do so.
+In 2014, he became the first Virginia governor to preside over a same-sex wedding ceremony.

+McAuliffe declared his support for transgender students during his campaign in 2021.

 Transportation

 McAuliffe supported the bipartisan transportation bill that passed the General Assembly in 2013.
-He is in favor of the Silver Line, which would expand Metrorail services into Fairfax and Loudoun counties.
+He was in favor of the Silver Line, which expanded Metrorail services into Fairfax and Loudoun counties.
 In May 2011, according to PolitiFact, he made a "pants on fire" claim when he stated Virginia has no mechanism to repay transportation bonds; the commonwealth does in fact have one.

+In 2016, McAuliffe helped propose and secure a $165 million federal FASTLINE grant, which was put toward the Atlantic Gateway Project.
+In 2018, McAuliffe announced a deal that involved adding 10 miles of express lanes to the 1-95 corridor.
+The project was completed in 2022.